-8.03 Show Up Time
+8.03 Show Up Time and Starting Work

-- a) An employee who comes to work without having been notified that there is no work available, and who is sent home because of lack of work, will receive a minimum of three (3) hours' pay at the employees prevailing hourly rate.
-The employee will also receive their full accommodation allowance if and when applicable. - b) In the case of a camp, proper notification is at breakfast time and such notices are to be posted on the kitchen bulletin board.
+- a) An employee who comes to work, or starts work at their assigned work location without having been notified that there is no work available, and who is sent home because of lack of work, will receive a minimum of three (3) hours' pay at their prevailing hourly rate.
+The employee will also receive their full accommodation allowance if and when applicable. - b) Proper notification in the case of a camp is at breakfast time and notices are posted on the kitchen bulletin board or other common/known area. - 8.04 Call-Back

-8.04 Starting Work